odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

 Some New Attributes
 -------------------

-Before moving further on the view design, let's come back to our model definition.
+Before moving further with the view design, let's step back to our model definition.
 We saw that some attributes, such as ``required=True``, impact the table schema in the database.
 Other attributes will impact the view or provide default values.

-.. exercise:: Add new attributes to the fields
+.. exercise:: Add new attributes to the fields.

   Find the appropriate attributes (see :class:`~odoo.fields.Field`) to:

   - set the selling price as read-only
-  - prevent copying the value of the availability date and the selling price
+  - prevent copying of the availability date and the selling price values

-Restart the server and refresh the browser: you should not be able to set any selling price.
+Restart the server and refresh the browser.
+You should not be able to set any selling prices.
 When duplicating a record, the availability date should be empty.

 Default Values